reefer42/Xkaliber-repo/README.md

 https://www.youtube.com/watch?v=IcMNvZt0QmU&t=8s

-**for those looking for the steamdeck/legion go official iso of xlaliber can be found here** this edition is built on top ok kali drive.google.com/file/d/1Q6hOwZx-HR2kMItUunzsg59h5NdiMGMh/view?usp=drivesdk
+**for those looking for the steamdeck/legion go official iso of xlaliber can be found here**

+drive.google.com/file/d/1Q6hOwZx-HR2kMItUunzsg59h5NdiMGMh/view?usp=drivesdk

 *(Note: These commands are shell scripts with `.sh` extensions, ensuring no conflicts with existing system utilities.)*